 All CAMFED scholars like Mphatso receive school entitlements including sanitary wear, exercise books and pens.
 (Photo: Catherine Cardwell/CAMFED)

-Each CAMFED partner school has a trained Teacher Mentor to provide emotional support and counselling to students.
+Each CAMFED partner school has a trained Teacher Mentor, like Harriet Kayik, to provide emotional support to students.
 (Photo: Catherine Cardwell/CAMFED)

 “When the support is found, my future can be a bright future, because I can achieve what I want.”